4 days in Honolulu

 4 days Itinerary for Honolulu

-As I mentioned earlier, one needs at least 5 to 7 days to explore the island and places around.
+As I mentioned earlier, you need at least 5 to 7 days to explore the island and places around.
 I was short on time and I had to make the best out of the 4 days I was there.

 Day 1 – Honolulu